-Mauli or Kalava also called as Rakshai or Charadu is the sacred red thread tied on the wrist before the start of any ritual, prayer or religious ceremony.
+Mauli or Kalava also called Rakshai or Charadu is the sacred red thread tied on the wrist before the start of any ritual, prayer, or religious ceremony.

 Mauli is made of cotton mostly in red and small bits of yellow color.
 Yellow colors represent spiritual energy, while red has the properties to stimulate spiritual energy, hence it holds a miraculous power to save you from evil energy.

 In India, one can easily observe a maximum number of people moving with that red-colored string on their right hands.
 The ritual thread is traditionally worn on the right wrist or arm by the males and on the left by the females.